MarceloCapeletti/MarceloCapeletti/README.md

 -->

 My name is Marcelo Bruno Capeletti.
-I am a Energy Engineer with 3 years experience in IT support and 3 years in research.
+I am a Data Scientist with 3 years experience in IT support and 4 years in Data Science research.

 Check-out my anothers professional profiles:
 💼 [LinkedIn](https://www.linkedin.com/in/marcelo-capeletti/)